Common Dental Emergencies

 Cut or bitten tongue, lip, cheek

 Cold compress can be applied to any bruised areas.
-For bleeding, apply firm but gentile pressure with sterile gauze or a clean cloth.
+For bleeding, apply firm but gentle pressure with sterile gauze or a clean cloth.
 If the bleeding does not stop with pressure within 15 minutes, go to an emergency room.

 Rinse the area with warm water.
 Put a cold compress over the facial area of the injury.
 Recover any broken tooth fragments.
 Get immediate dental attention.